Trout-lily, Fawn-lily or Dog's Tooth Violet

 sunlight.
 The petals curve

-back when fully opened.
+back when fully

-Once pollinated, the
+pollinated, the seed pod

-seed pod bends to the
+bends to the ground and

-seed on the leaf litter.
+releases its seed on the

-The seed I raised from
+leaf litter.
+The seed I

-wild populations took 4
+populations took 4 years

-years to bloom, but has
+to bloom, but has

 bloomed every year for